score-spec/docs/content/en/docs/Reference/score-cli/included/score-compose run.md

 ### `--file`

 The location of the Score file.
-Uses the default value if the flag is not specified.
+Uses the default value if the flag isn't specified.

 Default: `./score.yaml`